 “I like Planet… very true sentiment.
 Integrated playing of guitars with keys and very skilled vocals… the subtle melodic changes are difficult to sing!
 The Lover’s Song – good song.
 Catchy chorus!
 I liked And When She Woke a lot too: the care and thoughtfulness in the lyrics, musical ideas, arrangements and instrumental performances.
 They are complex songs.
 Jo’s vocal is also very pleasing.”

 “My favourite song is And When She Woke.
-I love the way the words of all the songs are so poetic and tell a story, the whole album is growing on me, I like it more, the more times I listen to it.
+I love the way the words of all the songs are so poetic and tell a story, the whole album is growing on me.
 Jo’s voice is beautiful and blends very well with the other voice and the instrumentation is very good.
 You can really feel the care and time that has been put into the production of it.”

 “We listened to the CD the evening we received it.
 Very impressed, especially with Jo’s vocal range.”